-- CPI remains below the 6% threshold in 2023 Q4, but at 5,1% continues to cause household expenditure to edge ever higher, putting more pressure on consumers from a cost-of-living perspective. - Food costs, although on an increasing trend, has come down slightly M-o-M in December 2023 for the first time since November 2019. - Market appetite for credit increased in Q3 (NCR data), but approval rates remain very low at just over 30%. - Increased cost of living also leads to decreased affordability for consumers. - Likely increased inability of consumers to meet debt obligations. - Likely reduction in qualification for new credit as seen in low approval rate. - New product sales show an increase on the back of Black Friday 2023 - New business volumes for Personal and Retail loans reached the highest monthly level since the pandemic struck.
-The fact that limits granted have not increased at the same rate, suggests that lenders curb their incurred new business risk through approving lower limits. - Vehicle Loans and Home Loans are showing signs of sustained slower growth.
-Home Loans demonstrate a more rapid decrease in limits than volumes granted - again signifying that lenders use smaller limits as a mitigation lever to risk incurred with new credit granted. - Average opening limit for high affluence consumers (FAS Groups 1 and 2) in Retail Loans, have remained steady, signifying these consumers continued to be dependent on Retail Loans to augment available cash. - The Composite CDI has shown a significant deterioration Y-o-Y. - This deterioration was seen across all products, but most particularly for Home Loans and Credit Cards.
-These are products where FAS Groups 1 and 2 enjoy high exposure. - FAS Group 1 (Luxury Living) and FAS Group 2 (Aspirational Achievers) showed very significant Y-o-Y deterioration in their CDI. - FAS Groups 3 and 6 saw meaningful improvement in CDI Y-o-Y. This was due to FAS Group 3's significant improvement in Vehicle Loan CDI and FAS Group 6's improvement in Personal Loans CDI.
-This improvement is probably related to these consumers not qualifying for these products to the same extent as they did previously. - Vintages in Home loan portfolios have shown a long-term deteriorating trend for both the @ 6 months and @12 months view and continue to surpass that of Vehicle Loans. - FAS Groups 1 and 2 account for no less than 43% of the total volume of credit products for which Debt Review applications have been lodged.
+- CPI still remains below the 6% threshold in 2024 Q1, but at 5.3%, it continues to cause household expenditure to edge ever higher, putting more pressure on consumers from a cost-of-living perspective. - Food costs, although on an increasing trend, have seen a slower rate of increase over the last 6 months. - Market appetite for credit increased in Q4 (NCR data) to the highest volume on record, but approval rates still remain very low at just over 30%. - Increased cost of living also leads to decreased affordability for consumers. - Likely increased inability of consumers to meet debt obligations. - Likely reduction in qualification for new credit as seen in low approval rate - New product sales showed the characteristic ease following the Festive Period uptick. - Following the January 'slump, new product sales have been uncharacteristically slow to recover in the course of 2024 Q1. - This has been true for both secured and unsecured credit products. - The Composite CDI has shown a significant deterioration Y-o-Y. Q-o-Q movement flat. - Th Y-o-Y deterioration was seen for Home Loans, Credit Cards, and Retail Loans but most particularly for Home Loans and Credit Cards.
+These are products where FAS Groups 1 and 2 enjoy high exposure. - FAS Group 1 (Luxury Living) and FAS Group 2 (Aspirational Achievers) showed a very significant Y-o-Y deterioration in their CDI. - FAS Groups 3 to 6 all saw meaningful improvement in CDI Y-o-Y. This improvement was mimicked across products, with these consumers all showing significant improvements in CDI Y-o-Y - with one exception being FAS 3 (Stable Spenders), still showing deterioration in the Retail Loan CDI. - Vintages in Home Loans portfolios have shown a long-term deteriorating trend for both the @ 6 months and @12 months view and continues to surpass that of Vehicle Loans. - FAS Groups 1 and 2 account for no less than 43% of the total volume of credit products for which Debt Review applications have been lodged.